BlueGummi/charmos/style_guide.md

 # Style Guide

+This is a style **guide**, not a set of style **rules**.
+It is not entirely prohibited from having small segments of code that deviate from the guidelines specified here.

 ## General naming conventions

 `snake_case` should be used everywhere, unless an external library with a different naming scheme is used.